elastic/connectors/docs/DEVELOPING.md

 Collect the information that is required to connect to your Azure Blob Storage:

-- The account name & account key of Azure Blob Storage account.
+- The account name and account key for the Azure Blob Storage account.
-- The blob endpoint of Azure Blob Service.
+- The blob endpoint for Azure Blob Service.

 #### Configure Azure Blob Storage connector